 When you have dogs, it’s easy to forget they too can suffer adverse effects of too much sunshine.
-Our white Boxer, Monty loves to lie in the sun, but with his pink nose and white fur, this is a big no – no.
+Our white Boxer, Monty loves to lie in the sun.
+However, with his pink nose and white fur, this is a big no – no.

 Look at his pink nose!
 So: MY top tips to keep them safe in the sun…..

 We’ve headed out long before most folk have tucked into their cornflakes most days this past week.
-Sam always has me up early, and usually I sort him out then doze in his bed for a few hours until it’s time to get up and start the day.
-Instead of that, I have been getting ready and taking the dogs out while Sam bounces on our bed – much to hubby’s dismay!
+Sam always has me up early.
+So I usually I sort him out then doze in his bed for a few hours until it’s time to get up and start the day.
+Instead of that, I have been getting ready and taking the dogs out while Sam bounces on our bed… Much to hubby’s dismay!

-The dogs loved walking round Clifton Country Park this morning.- we had the place to ourselves!
+The dogs loved walking round Clifton Country Park at 5.30am this morning.
+We had the place to ourselves!

-A couple of days when I haven’t managed to get them out first thing, they have been really restless and been nuisances all day, so getting them out early makes all the difference!
+A couple of days when I haven’t managed to get them out first thing, they have been really restless and been nuisances all day,.
+So getting them out early makes all the difference!
 (They are both asleep now as I type this at 10am)!
 Walking them early means I don’t need to worry about their pads getting burnt or them getting too hot, so it definitely counts as keeping dogs cool in Summer!

 Extra Water Bowls

 Hubby and I both work from home, so we are on hand to fill the dogs’ bowls up throughout the day.
-We’ve been doing it twice as much as usual, so if you are leaving your dog at home, make sure you leave an extra bowl of water out for them, and don’t be cross if they have an accident in your absence – at least you’ll know they aren’t dehydrated!
+We’ve been doing it twice as much as usual.
+So if you are leaving your dog at home, make sure you leave an extra bowl of water out for them!
+Equally, don’t be cross if they have an accident in your absence – at least you’ll know they aren’t dehydrated!

 We’ve been making sure to take portable water bowls out on walks too, so the dogs don’t dehydrate while we are out and about.

-If your dog needs regular haircuts, try to time them so your dog’s fur is as short as possible to help prevent them from overheating.
+If your dog needs regular haircuts, try to time them so your dog’s fur is as short as possible in Summer. this helps prevent them from overheating.
 If you’re confident you could cut your dog’s hair yourself, check out Wiley Pup‘s blog post for some hints, tips and suggestions.